 So what does this mean for you?
 How do you know if you’ve got a YMYL page and what kind of special SEO rules apply?
-In order to fully understand the implications of YMYL, we need to first step back and revisit Google’s mission and the ambiguous nature of SEO.
+To understand the full implications of YMYL, we need to step back and revisit Google’s mission and the ambiguous nature of SEO.

 Google’s Mission, SEO, And You

 Understanding Google’s mission is critical to understanding the algorithm and SEO strategy in general.
-In their own words, Google’s mission is to “Organize the world’s information and make it universally accessible and useful.”
-This mission guides everything about Google’s search engine—from the bots (the “spiders”) responsible for indexing millions of sites to the actual people Google employs to test algorithm changes.
+In the company’s own words, Google’s mission is to “Organize the world’s information and make it universally accessible and useful.”
+This mission guides everything about Google’s search engine—from the bots responsible for indexing millions of sites to the actual people Google employs to test algorithm changes.

 The YMYL Update

-After the 2018 YMYL update, some sites experienced a significant drop in the search results.
-So much so, that this update was nicknamed the “Medic” because of its impact on health and nutrition sites.
+Although the August 2018 update was a “general ranking update”, some YMYL sites experienced a significant drop in the search results.
+This update was even nicknamed the “Medic” because of its impact on health and nutrition sites.

 According to Google, there are different levels of YMYL.
 Some general topics include: